marvin-nyalik/Zareki-Sales-Agent-Dashboard/README.md

 Using Redux for state management provides a centralized and predictable state container.
 This allows for:

 - **Consistent State Across the App**
- With a global state, components can access and update the state consistently without prop drilling, ensuring data consistency throughout the app.
+ - [ ] With global state, components can access and update the state consistently without prop drilling, ensuring data consistency throughout the app.
 - **Enhanced Debugging**
- Redux DevTools allows for easier tracking of state changes and debugging, making the development process more efficient.
+ - [ ] Redux DevTools allows for easier tracking of state changes and debugging, making the development process more efficient.
 - **Better State Management**
- Redux’s strict rules for updating the state reduce the chances of unexpected mutations, leading to more reliable and maintainable code.
+ - [ ] Redux’s strict rules for updating the state reduce the chances of unexpected mutations, leading to more reliable and maintainable code.

 ### Modular Code Organization

 Organizing the code in a modular way helps in:

 - **Scalability**
- As the application grows, having a modular structure allows for adding new features or modules without affecting existing ones.
+ - [ ] As the application grows, having a modular structure allows for adding new features or modules without affecting existing ones.
-- **Maintainability**
+- [ ] **Maintainability**
  Each module can be developed, tested, and debugged independently, making the codebase easier to maintain.
-- **Reusability**
+- [ ] **Reusability**
 Modular code promotes the reusability of components and functions, reducing redundancy and effort.

 ### Separation of Concerns with Helpers